SFDO-Tooling/CumulusCI/docs/intro.md

 while the Salesforce CLI is a lower-level toolbelt that drives particular workflows within the overall process.

-For non-developers, knowing Salesforce DX isn\'t a requirement for using CumulusCI.
-Neither is knowing Python, the language CumulusCI is written in (in the same way that most Salesforce DX users don\'t need to know Node.js).
-If you\'re going to get fancy with CumulusCI customizations, only then does Python come in handy.
+For non-developers, knowing Salesforce DX isn't a requirement for using CumulusCI.
+Neither is knowing Python, the language CumulusCI is written in (in the same way that most Salesforce DX users don't need to know Node.js).
+If you're going to get fancy with CumulusCI customizations, only then does Python come in handy.

 ## Why Is It Called CumulusCI?